raspiblitz/raspiblitz/README.md

 #### FUNDING: Fund your on-chain Wallet

+Before you can open channels with other nodes you need to put some coins onto your LND on-chain wallet.
+Use this option to generate an address to send funds to.

+*Reminder: RaspiBlitz & LND is still experimental software.
+With funding your LND node you accept the risk of loosing funds.
+So just play with small amounts - something in then area of 20 EUR/USD should be enough to make your first experiences.*

 #### CONNECT: Connect to a Peer

+Before you can open a channel with another node on the network you need to connect this node as a peer to your node.

+Opening a channel with a peer is just optional.
+Having another node a peer helps your node to receive information about the network thru the gossip protocol.
+It will help your node to find better routes thru the network.

 #### CHANNEL: Open a Channel with Peer

+To open a payment channel with another node you can use this option.

+Find interessting nodes to open channels with on online directories like [1ML.com](https://1ml.com/).

+*This is just a very basic shell script.
+For more usability try the RTL Webinterface (under Services) or connect a (mobile) wallet with your RaspiBlitz.*

 #### SEND: Pay an Invoice/PaymentRequest

+Pay an invoice thru lightning.

+*This is just a very basic shell script.
+For more usability try the RTL Webinterface (under Services) or connect a (mobile) wallet with your RaspiBlitz.*

 #### RECEIVE: Create Invoice/PaymentRequest

+Create an invoice to send to someone or a service to be payed thru lightnig.

+*This is just a very basic shell script.
+For more usability try the RTL Webinterface (under Services) or connect a (mobile) wallet with your RaspiBlitz.*

 #### SERVICES: Activate/Deactivate Services